IshaNagar1/IshaNagar1.github.io/_posts/2026-03-29-second-post.md

 ### What Comes Next
 Now that you have a foundation, the next step is understanding what actually happens during a hearing appointment.
-In the next post, I’ll walk you through that process step by step. 💚
+In the next post, I’ll walk you through that process step by step.

+Stay Tuned for the next post! 💚

+Isha :)